fercho1592/Rt2.SecretDito.Bot/README.md

 ## Next Things to DO

-1. Convert this project into a Docker image to be used without all Python installation steps
-2. Check how to implement this project serverless mode (Azure Functions, Lambda functions)
+1. Check how to implement this project serverless mode (Azure Functions, Lambda functions)
-3. Create others repository implementations to use others DBs (Mongo, Postgress, ...)
+2. Create others repository implementations to use others DBs (Mongo, Postgress, ...)
-4. Add commando to ask your secret friend directly
+3. Add commando to ask your secret friend directly
-5. Add implementation to use Whatsapp or other message services
+4. Add implementation to use Whatsapp or other message services
-6. Add function to use older results
+5. Add function to use older results